exakat/exakat/docs/Development.rst

 _________

+Here is the list of the 190 available steps :

-* AddEFrom($stepName) : adds a link between the current atom from the atom called $stepName (see _As())
+* AddEFrom : adds a link between the current atom from the atom called  (see _As())

-* AddETo ($stepName) : adds a link between the current atom to the atom called $stepName (see _As())
+* AddETo : adds a link between the current atom to the atom called  (see _As())

+* AnalyzerInsideMoreThan : Docs for AnalyzerInsideMoreThan

-* AnalyzerIs($analyzerName) : checks that the current atom satisfy the analyzer $analyzerName
+* AnalyzerIs : checks that the current atom satisfy the analyzer

-* AnalyzerIsNot($analyzerName) : checks that the current atom doesn't satisfy the analyzer $analyzerName
+* AnalyzerIsNot : checks that the current atom doesn't satisfy the analyzer

-* AtomFunctionIs($functionName) : checks that the current atom is a Functioncall with the name $functionName
+* AtomFunctionIs : checks that the current atom is a Functioncall with the name

-* AtomInside($atomName) : searches for all atom $atomName inside the current one, by searching every outgoing links
+* AtomInside : searches for all atom  inside the current one, by searching every outgoing links

+* AtomInsideExpression : Docs for AtomInsideExpression

+* AtomInsideMoreThan : Docs for AtomInsideMoreThan

-* AtomInsideNoAnonymous($atomName) : searches for all atom $atomName inside the current one, by searching every outgoing links, but skips anonymous code like Closure and Classanonymous
+* AtomInsideNoAnonymous : searches for all atom  inside the current one, by searching every outgoing links, but skips anonymous code like Closure and Classanonymous

-* AtomInsideNoBlock($atomName) : searches for all atom $atomName inside the current one, by searching every outgoing links, but skips blocks
+* AtomInsideNoBlock : searches for all atom  inside the current one, by searching every outgoing links, but skips blocks

-* AtomInsideNoDefinition($atomName) : searches for all atom $atomName inside the current one, by searching every outgoing links, but skips any definition, closure, class, interface, function, etc.
+* AtomInsideNoDefinition : searches for all atom  inside the current one, by searching every outgoing links, but skips any definition, closure, class, interface, function, etc.

-* AtomIs($atomName) : checks that an atom has a specified name
+* AtomIs : checks that an atom has a specified name

-* AtomIsNot($atomName) : checks that an atom is not a specified name
+* AtomIsNot : checks that an atom is not a specified name

-* Back($stepName) : moves the query to the atom called ($stepName) (see _As()
+* Back : moves the query to the atom called () (see _As()

 * ClassDefinition : moves the query to the classDefinition, if it exists

-* CodeIs($code) : checks that the 'code' property has a given value
-* CodeIsNot($code) : checks that the 'code' property has a value different from the given one
-* CodeIsPositiveInteger  : checks that the 'code' property is a positive integer
-* CodeLength($lengthStorage) : report the length of the string that represents the code
-* Has($property) : checks if a property $propertyName is available for the current atom
-* HasIn($linkName) : checks if the current atom has an incoming link with a name
-* HasNoIn($linkName) : checks if the current atom has no incoming link with a name
-* HasNoOut($linkName) : checks if the current atom has no outgoing link with a name
-* HasNoVariadicArgument() : checks if any argument uses the variadic operator
-* HasOut($linkName) : checks if the current atom has no outgoing link with a name
-* InIs($linkName) : follows the link to the parent atom
-* InIsIE($linkName) : follows a link if it is present, or stay put
-* InIsNot($linkName) : follows a link that is not the given value
-* Is($propertyName, $value) : checks that the property $propertyName has the value $value
-* IsArgument() : checks if the current atom is an argument of a function or method call
-* IsLiteral() : checks if an atom is a literal value
-* IsNot($property, $value) : checks if a property is present, and if its value is different from the given value
-* IsNotArgument() : checks if an atom is not the argument of a functioncall
-* NoAtomInside($atomName) : checks that the current atom has no $atomName inside its links
-* NoChildWithRank($linkName, $link) : checks that the current atom has no children, after following the link $linkName, and checking for the rank $rank
-* NoDelimiterIs($value) : checks that the 'noDelimiter' property has a given value $value
-* NoDelimiterIsNot($value) : checks that the 'noDelimiter' property has not a given value $value
+* CodeIs : checks that the 'code' property has a given value

+* CodeIsNot : checks that the 'code' property has a value different from the given one

+* CodeIsPositiveInteger : Docs for CodeIsPositiveInteger

+* CodeLength : report the length of the string that represents the code

+* CollectContainers : Docs for CollectContainers

+* CollectExtends : Docs for CollectExtends

+* CollectImplements : Docs for CollectImplements

+* CollectVariables : Docs for CollectVariables

+* Command : Docs for Command

+* Count : Docs for Count

+* CountBy : Docs for CountBy

+* DSLFactory : Docs for DSLFactory

+* Dedup : Docs for Dedup

+* Extending : Docs for Extending

+* FetchContext : Docs for FetchContext

+* Filter : Docs for Filter

+* FollowExpression : Docs for FollowExpression

+* FullcodeInside : Docs for FullcodeInside

+* FullcodeIs : Docs for FullcodeIs

+* FullcodeLength : Docs for FullcodeLength

+* FullcodeVariableIs : Docs for FullcodeVariableIs

+* FullnspathIs : Docs for FullnspathIs

+* FullnspathIsNot : Docs for FullnspathIsNot

+* FunctionDefinition : Docs for FunctionDefinition

+* FunctionInside : Docs for FunctionInside

+* FunctioncallIs : Docs for FunctioncallIs

+* FunctioncallIsNot : Docs for FunctioncallIsNot

+* GetNameInFNP : Docs for GetNameInFNP

+* GetStringLength : Docs for GetStringLength

+* GoToAllChildren : Docs for GoToAllChildren

+* GoToAllElse : Docs for GoToAllElse

+* GoToAllImplements : Docs for GoToAllImplements

+* GoToAllParents : Docs for GoToAllParents

+* GoToAllParentsTraits : Docs for GoToAllParentsTraits

+* GoToAllTraits : Docs for GoToAllTraits

+* GoToArray : Docs for GoToArray

+* GoToClass : Docs for GoToClass

+* GoToCurrentScope : Docs for GoToCurrentScope

+* GoToExpression : Docs for GoToExpression

+* GoToExtends : Docs for GoToExtends

+* GoToFirstExpression : Docs for GoToFirstExpression

+* GoToFunction : Docs for GoToFunction

+* GoToImplements : Docs for GoToImplements

+* GoToInstruction : Docs for GoToInstruction

+* GoToInterface : Docs for GoToInterface

+* GoToLiteralValue : Docs for GoToLiteralValue

+* GoToNamespace : Docs for GoToNamespace

+* GoToParent : Docs for GoToParent

+* GoToTrait : Docs for GoToTrait

+* GoToTraits : Docs for GoToTraits

+* GroupCount : Docs for GroupCount

+* GroupFilter : Docs for GroupFilter

+* Has : checks if a property  is available for the current atom

+* HasAtomInside : Docs for HasAtomInside

+* HasChildWithRank : Docs for HasChildWithRank

+* HasChildren : Docs for HasChildren

+* HasClassDefinition : Docs for HasClassDefinition

+* HasClassInterface : Docs for HasClassInterface

+* HasClassTrait : Docs for HasClassTrait

+* HasConstantDefinition : Docs for HasConstantDefinition

+* HasFunction : Docs for HasFunction

+* HasFunctionDefinition : Docs for HasFunctionDefinition

+* HasIn : checks if the current atom has an incoming link with a name

+* HasInstruction : Docs for HasInstruction

+* HasInterfaceDefinition : Docs for HasInterfaceDefinition

+* HasNextSibling : Docs for HasNextSibling

+* HasNo : Docs for HasNo

+* HasNoChildren : Docs for HasNoChildren

+* HasNoComparison : Docs for HasNoComparison

+* HasNoConstantDefinition : Docs for HasNoConstantDefinition

+* HasNoCountedInstruction : Docs for HasNoCountedInstruction

+* HasNoDefinition : Docs for HasNoDefinition

+* HasNoFunction : Docs for HasNoFunction

+* HasNoFunctionDefinition : Docs for HasNoFunctionDefinition

+* HasNoIn : checks if the current atom has no incoming link with a name

+* HasNoInstruction : Docs for HasNoInstruction

+* HasNoNamedInstruction : Docs for HasNoNamedInstruction

+* HasNoNextSibling : Docs for HasNoNextSibling

+* HasNoOut : checks if the current atom has no outgoing link with a name

+* HasNoParent : Docs for HasNoParent

+* HasNoUsage : Docs for HasNoUsage

+* HasNoVariadicArgument : checks if any argument uses the variadic operator

+* HasOut : checks if the current atom has no outgoing link with a name

+* HasParent : Docs for HasParent

+* HasPropertyInside : Docs for HasPropertyInside

+* HasTraitDefinition : Docs for HasTraitDefinition

+* HasVariadicArgument : Docs for HasVariadicArgument

+* Ignore : Docs for Ignore

+* Implementing : Docs for Implementing

+* InIs : follows the link to the parent atom

+* InIsIE : follows a link if it is present, or stay put

+* InIsNot : follows a link that is not the given value

+* InitVariable : Docs for InitVariable

+* InterfaceDefinition : Docs for InterfaceDefinition

+* Is : checks that the property  has the value

+* IsArgument : checks if the current atom is an argument of a function or method call

+* IsComplexExpression : Docs for IsComplexExpression

+* IsEqual : Docs for IsEqual

+* IsGlobalCode : Docs for IsGlobalCode

+* IsHash : Docs for IsHash

+* IsInCatchBlock : Docs for IsInCatchBlock

+* IsLess : Docs for IsLess

+* IsLiteral : checks if an atom is a literal value

+* IsLocalClass : Docs for IsLocalClass

+* IsLowercase : Docs for IsLowercase

+* IsMore : Docs for IsMore

+* IsNot : checks if a property is present, and if its value is different from the given value

+* IsNotArgument : checks if an atom is not the argument of a functioncall

+* IsNotEmptyArray : Docs for IsNotEmptyArray

+* IsNotEmptyBody : Docs for IsNotEmptyBody

+* IsNotExtendingComposer : Docs for IsNotExtendingComposer

+* IsNotHash : Docs for IsNotHash

+* IsNotInheritedMethod : Docs for IsNotInheritedMethod

+* IsNotLiteral : Docs for IsNotLiteral

+* IsNotLocalClass : Docs for IsNotLocalClass

+* IsNotLowercase : Docs for IsNotLowercase

+* IsNotMixedcase : Docs for IsNotMixedcase

+* IsNotUppercase : Docs for IsNotUppercase

+* IsReassigned : Docs for IsReassigned

+* IsReferencedArgument : Docs for IsReferencedArgument

+* IsUppercase : Docs for IsUppercase

+* IsUsed : Docs for IsUsed

+* MakeVariableName : Docs for MakeVariableName

+* NextSibling : Docs for NextSibling

+* NextSiblings : Docs for NextSiblings

+* NoAnalyzerInside : Docs for NoAnalyzerInside

+* NoAnalyzerInsideWithProperty : Docs for NoAnalyzerInsideWithProperty

+* NoAtomInside : checks that the current atom has no  inside its links

+* NoAtomPropertyInside : Docs for NoAtomPropertyInside

+* NoAtomWithoutPropertyInside : Docs for NoAtomWithoutPropertyInside

+* NoChildWithRank : checks that the current atom has no children, after following the link , and checking for the rank

+* NoClassDefinition : Docs for NoClassDefinition

+* NoCodeInside : Docs for NoCodeInside

+* NoDelimiterIs : checks that the 'noDelimiter' property has a given value

+* NoDelimiterIsNot : checks that the 'noDelimiter' property has not a given value

+* NoFullcodeInside : Docs for NoFullcodeInside

+* NoFunctionInside : Docs for NoFunctionInside

+* NoInterfaceDefinition : Docs for NoInterfaceDefinition

+* NoTraitDefinition : Docs for NoTraitDefinition

+* NoUseDefinition : Docs for NoUseDefinition

+* Not : Docs for Not

+* NotExtending : Docs for NotExtending

+* NotImplementing : Docs for NotImplementing

+* NotSamePropertyAs : Docs for NotSamePropertyAs

+* OtherSiblings : Docs for OtherSiblings

 * OutIs : follow an outgoing link

 * OutIsIE : follow an outgoing link if it is present, and stay put otherwise

 * OutIsNot : follow an outgoing link if it is not the given value

 * OutWithRank : follow an outgoing link to the given rank

+* OutWithoutLastRank : Docs for OutWithoutLastRank

+* PreviousSibling : Docs for PreviousSibling

+* PreviousSiblings : Docs for PreviousSiblings

+* Property : Docs for Property

+* PropertyIs : Docs for PropertyIs

+* PropertyIsNot : Docs for PropertyIsNot

+* Raw : Docs for Raw

-* RegexIs($propertyName, $regex) : apply a regex on the property $propertyName
+* RegexIs : apply a regex on the property

-* RegexIsNot($propertyName, $regex): apply a regex on the property $propertyName, and checks that is fails
+* RegexIsNot : apply a regex on the property , and checks that is fails

+* ReturnCount : Docs for ReturnCount

+* SamePropertyAs : Docs for SamePropertyAs

+* SamePropertyAsArray : Docs for SamePropertyAsArray

+* SaveMethodNameAs : Docs for SaveMethodNameAs

+* SaveOutAs : Docs for SaveOutAs

+* SavePropertyAs : Docs for SavePropertyAs

+* SetProperty : Docs for SetProperty

+* Side : Docs for Side

-* TokenIs($tokenName) : checks that the current atom uses the token $tokenName
+* TokenIs : checks that the current atom uses the token

-* TokenIsNot($tokenName) : checks that the current atom uses a different token than the token $tokenName
+* TokenIsNot : checks that the current atom uses a different token than the token

+* Trim : Docs for Trim

+* Unique : Docs for Unique

+* Values : Docs for Values

+* VariableIsAssigned : Docs for VariableIsAssigned

+* VariableIsRead : Docs for VariableIsRead

-* _As($stepName) : gives a unique name to the current atom.
+* _As : gives a unique name to the current atom.
 The query may come back to it with Back()

 Special values
 ______________